 - 1. Horses must be in full compliance with the General Rules section, Shoeing, and Hoof Section. - 2.
-Position, attire and appointments as appropriate to Hunter Seat or Dressage - 3.
+Position, attire and appointments as appropriate to Hunter Seat or Dressage. - 3.
 A lack of required tack, equipment, appointments or attire shall be grounds for elimination from the class. - 4.
 Youth may not show a stallion.

 - 1. It is imperative that the horse give the distinct appearance of being a pleasure to ride.
 A quiet, responsive mouth is paramount.
 All gaits must be performed with willingness and obvious ease, cadence, balance, and smoothness. - 2.
 Horses shall be worked at all gaits including walk, trot, and canter both directions in the ring.
+Judges may ask for the extended trot to be shown one or both directions Horses shall be asked to back.
 Exception: no canter will be required in a Walk Trot Class.
 Horses are to be reversed to the inside (away from the rail) and will not be asked to reverse at a canter. - 3.
 At the judge's discretion horses may be asked to extend any gait. - 4.
 Walk a four beat forward working walk.
-To be true, flat footed and ground covering.

-- 5. Trot a definite two beat diagonal gait.
+To be true, flat footed and ground covering. - 5.
+Trot a definite two beat diagonal gait.
 Overall balanced, relaxed, easy going trot with elasticity and freedom of movement.
 Posting is required. - 6.
 Extended Trot a definite two beat diagonal gait executed with a lengthened stride, maintaining balance, ease and freedom of movement.
 Posting is required. - 7.
 Canter a three beat gait.
 To be smooth, free moving, relaxed and correct on both leads. - 8.
 Hand Gallop to be a faster three beat gait.
 Lengthened stride and controlled, straight and correct on both leads.
 Extreme speed must be penalized as should lack of obvious extension.
 Number of horses in the hand gallop at the same time, at the discretion of the judge. - 9.
 Back Horses should back, on command, quietly, willingly, and easily in a straight line without resistance.
 In the lineup horses may be asked to back individually or as a group. - 10.
 The horse should move freely forward with even ground covering strides.
 The horse should exhibit a comfortable, balanced, consistent way of going while maintaining a frame suitable for a hunter or dressage horse.
 Excessive speed or slowness or choppiness of any gait will be penalized.

-- 1. Bridles shall be the light show type either Hunter (Snaffle, Pelham, Kimberwick bit permitted) or Dressage (Snaffle bit permitted.)
+1. Bridles shall be the light show type either Hunter (Snaffle, Pelham, Kimberwick bit permitted) or Dressage (Snaffle bit permitted.)
 Gag and twisted bits of any type are prohibited.
-Figure eight nose bands, drop or flash noseband are not permitted. - 2.
+Figure eight nose bands, drop or flash noseband are not permitted.

+- 2. Bridles, bits and tack must match the attire of the rider.
+For example if the rider is wearing hunt seat attire they are allowed to use bits that are permitted in the Hunter division. - 3.
 Hunting style breastplates are allowed.
-However, martingales of any type are prohibited. - 3.
-Draw reins, artificial appliances, boots, and bandages are prohibited. - 4.
+However, martingales of any type are prohibited. - 4.
+Draw reins, artificial appliances, boots, and bandages are prohibited. - 5.
 English Hunt, all purpose, dressage or side saddles made of leather or synthetic materials are permitted.
-Saddle pads are required. - 5.
-All tack should be clean, properly fitting, in good repair. - 6.
+Saddle pads are required. - 6.
+All tack should be clean, properly fitting, in good repair. - 7.
 Manes and tails may be braided.
 Unbraided manes and tails are not to be penalized.